WongChoice/Time-Logger/README.md

-# extension
+# extension to log time

-Nothing relevant
-personal use.